prando-a/42Cursus/README.md

 # 42Cursus - common-core
 Every project done so far at 42School in Málaga.
-This made the mastering of coding out of a true life experience, of which I must be grateful.
+This made the mastering of coding out of a true life experience, of which I must be grateful. <br>
-Every project includes a README.md fully documenting it (Work in progress as of 2024/12/27).
+Projects are mostly related to from basic to advanced C / C++ programming.
+Some projects have strong influence on bash language, environment and system-managing.
+Every project includes a README.md fully documenting it (Work in progress as of 2024/12/29).
+[Skills acquired are in this section](#skills-learnt)

 ## Summary